valdiman/PUF_PAS_Model/README.md

 R FILES AND STRUCTURE
 --------
 It is recommended to create a project in R (e.g., PUF-PAS.Rproj).
 Download the project file (.Rproj) and the R subfolder where the scripts are located, and the Subfolders.R file.
 Run first the Subfolder.R file, which will generate all the subfolders for this project.
-The structure of this project includes an R subfolder where all the R scripts are located, as previoulsy indicated.
+The structure of this project includes an R subfolder where all the R scripts are located, as previously indicated.
 There is a Data subfolder where the physico-chemical properties of the individual PCB congeners are stored, and then an Output subfolder, where the results from the meteorological and PUF-PAS efective volumnes are going to be storaged.
 The R subfolder is also subdivided into Meteorology and PufPasEffectiveVolume subfolders.

 The meteorological data are generated in these 2 scripts: